OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 ```

 Next we want to implement a filter.
 The filter takes the input from the class we just built and the above example, and performs the actual filter against the object passed to it.
+Note that GraphQLFilter also provides PostQueryAsync and can be used also in other usecases as checking permissions etc.

 ```csharp
 public class AutoroutePartGraphQLFilter : GraphQLFilter<ContentItem>